Magnetism in Gemstones

 (1.63ct., Inert, SI < 0)

 The Chrome Tourmaline shown below has a rich green color typical of the variety, and it is diamagnetic.
 It not only glows red under a Chelsea filter, it also fluoresces red under longwave UV light due to chromium.
 Most Chrome Tourmalines do not fluoresce under UV light due to quenching by vanadium.
-But when a tourmaline does fluoresce like the one below, it may be an indication that the gem has a higher concentration of chromium relative to vanadium than most Chrome Tourmalines.
-Chrome Tourmaline is the only variety of Tourmaline that can fluoresce red under longwave UV light.
+But when a Tourmaline does fluoresce like the one below, it may be an indication that the gem has a higher concentration of chromium relative to vanadium than most Chrome Tourmalines.
+Chrome Tourmaline is the only variety of Tourmaline that can occasionally fluoresce red under longwave UV light.
+All Chrome Tourmaline we tested fluoresce red under blue laser light due to chromium.

 Although these dark green Tourmalines are referred to as Chrome Tourmalines, chemical analyses have shown that vanadium is usually the primary cause of color.
 Vanadium Tourmaline would be a more accurate designation.
 Even though most dark green Chrome Tourmalines sold in the marketplace are actually Vanadium Tourmalines, the trade name Chrome Tourmaline has been established, and that's not likely to change.

 In rare instances, Tourmalines from Umba Valley, Tanzania can show color change from green to reddish brown when incandescent light is applied, and these are referred to as Color Change Tourmalines.
 Below is a Color Change Chrome Tourmaline in daylight and incandescent light.
 Spectrometer analysis indicates this gem contains more vanadium than chromium.
-Although this gem appears bright red under a Chelsea filter due to a small amount of chromium, no red fluorescence from chromium is possible under longwave UV light because any fluorescence would be completely extinguished by the dominant vanadium.
+Although this gem appears bright red under a Chelsea filter due to a small amount of chromium, no red fluorescence from chromium is possible under longwave UV light because any potential fluorescence is completely extinguished by vanadium.

 Chrome Tourmaline, 5.35ct